clarakk/firstgitsite/README.md

 # firstsite
-this is my first attempt to use Github and learning terminal command lines.
+This is my first attempt to use Github and learning terminal command lines.